Determinations by other health or social care organisations

 - where it is clear to us that the nurse, midwife or nursing associate presents no current risk of harm to patients

-- the determination involves no potential impact on public confidence in the nursing or midwifery professions
+- the determination involves no potential impact on public confidence in the nursing, midwifery or nursing associate professions

 - there is no need, in the particular case, to take action to maintain proper professional standards and conduct.